djordje200179/ExtendedLibrary/datastructures/README.md

 ### Casts
 Some types use others as their internal representation (slices, built-in maps, etc.).
-Therefore, those types have constructors that allow you to create them from underyling types.
+Therefore, those types have constructors that allow you to create them from underlying types.

 ```go
 arr := array.FromSlice[T](slice)